Expand description

 Open a third terminal and run the following command to retrieve the metrics from either the first or second node:

-metrics, which should have a value greater than zero (>0
+libp2p_pingmetrics, which should have a value greater than zero (>0).

 §Opentelemetry